-- 2. Minimum working distance based on vibration screening criterion which reduced the cosmetic damage levels set by BS7385 (see Table 23 Error!
-Reference source not found.) by 50% due to potential dynamic magnification. - 3.
-A building condition inspection should determine whether a heritage item is structurally unsound.
+2. Minimum working distance based on vibration screening criterion which reduced the cosmetic damage levels set by BS7385 (see Table 16 and Table 17) by 50% due to potential dynamic magnification.

+3. A building condition inspection should determine whether a heritage item is structurally unsound.